-- Your metabolism
+- Your body weight

-Blood Tests in Florida
+Blood Tests In Florida

 When a blood sample is taken, it is tested via a process called gas chromatography.
 This compares the driver in question’s blood sample to a controlled sample that has reliable amounts of alcohol content.
 If a person is involved in an accident and their blood sample is taken at the hospital, it may be the only type of sample the prosecutor can use.
 These samples are taken from blood serum and are considered a less accurate measurement of BAC.